marta-rakowska/automated_testing_python_challenge/README.md

 The goal of this task was to:
 - execute exploratory testing,
-- get to know which programs are necessary to start automated testing,
+- learn which programs are necessary to start automated testing,
 - create a GIT repository,
 - clone the repo and set up a working environment,
 - format a README file.